RecreationalMath/RecreationalMath/README.md

 - ⚡ Fun fact: ...
 -->

-## Hi there, I'm Nirbhai - Tech Lead / Data Scientist / Machine Learning Engineer! 👨🏻‍💻
+# Hi there, I'm Nirbhai - Tech Lead / Data Scientist / Machine Learning Engineer! 👨🏻‍💻

-- 🔭 I’m currently working on building some of the methods of most widely used machine learning / data science libraries from scratch. (such as pandas like data wrangling structures, from scratch regression algorithms, decision trees & forests, neural nets, etc) To develop a deeper understanding of these concepts.
+- 🔭 I’m currently building some of the methods of most widely used machine learning / data science libraries from scratch. (such as pandas like data wrangling structures, from scratch regression algorithms, decision trees & forests, neural nets, etc) To develop a deeper understanding of these concepts.

+- 🔭 I’m currently building some of the most widely used Machine Learning/ Data Science methods from scratch.
+In order to gain a deeper understanding of the underlying algorithms and tradeoffs. (such as pandas like data wrangling structures and methods, numpy like data types, scikit like regression methods, decision trees & forests, neural nets, etc)

 - 🌱 I’m currently learning statistics and bayesian way of inferencing probabilities.